-Criminal accusations of a sexual nature hold out the possibility of severe sentences that have lasting long-term consequences.
-Non-legal penalties include the loss of standing and respect in the community–maybe even before the trial takes place.
+Criminal accusations of a sexual nature hold out the possibility of severe sentences with lasting long-term consequences.
+Non-legal penalties include the loss of standing and respect in the community, even before the trial takes place.
 People accused of these crimes deserve strong legal advocacy throughout the process and they need a Midland sex crimes defense lawyer who believes in them.

-Attorney Tommy W. Hull knows that not everyone accused of a crime is a bad person and not every accused person is even guilty.
+Our team at Tommy W. Hull, PC knows that not everyone accused of a crime is a bad person, and not every accused person is even guilty.
 He works hard to make sure all his clients get the personal attention and vigorous legal defense they deserve.
-Serving Midland County and into Odessa, Tommy W. Hull PC can be reached at (432) 223-0044 or here online to set up a free consultation.

 Assault Aggravated Assault with a Deadly Weapon